-- The Coach helped him assess what type of high school environment would be best based on various factors.
-(See Appendix F8\Alternative High School Selection and Application Guide) - As Anthony would likely not be able to graduate from a traditional high school or transfer high school by age 21 given his lack of credits and Regents exams, the Coach thought it was best to explore GED programs with Anthony.
-Specifically, ones that also had career development offerings. - Anthony and his Coach went through the GED programs and found one that had stipends and career offerings.
+- The Coach used the Alternative High School Guide to help assess what type of high school environment would be best given Anthony's age (19.5), number of credits (7), and other factors.
+(See Appendix F8_Alternative High School Selection and Application Guide) - As Anthony would likely not be able to graduate from a traditional high school or transfer high school by age 21 given his lack of credits and Regents exams, the Coach thought it was best to explore GED programs with Anthony.
+(See Appendix F8 Alternative High School Selection and Application Guide) - The Coach checked in with his Supervisor about this plan.
+The Supervisor confirmed that a GED program was the best route to explore and suggested looking into programs that also had paid internships given Anthony's desire to work. - Anthony and his Coach went through the GED programs in OneDegree and found one that offered both paid internships and access to a music recording studio. - They selected three different programs to visit together, two of which were in Anthony's borough of residence.